jegqamas/ANES/README.md

   PPU vram-bus and io-bus are implemented as well.
 - Colors: decode nes colors as close as possible to the real nes hardware, including gray scale and emphasize.
 ANES does not use palette indexes.
 - TV Formats: NTSC.
 - Video Output: Resolution can be upscaled from res 256 x 240 nes basic till 1920 x 1080 Full HD and even higher resolutions.
+Video can be maximized (window-fullscreen) using TAB key/mouse-double-click/-maximized commandline.
 - Sound Playback: playback frequency can be changed using command lines, set to 44100 Hz by default.

-  Bit rate fixed to 16 bit, channels can be set to Mono or Stereo.
+  Bit rate fixed to 8 bit, channels can be set to Mono or Stereo.
 Audio playback is set to Stereo by default.

   Supports Stereo Nes Mode which is a hack of nes that allows audio channels to outputed in stereo with pan adjusted.